 Have you ever felt conflict about what to do?
 What I mean is when one part of you wants to eat cake and sit on the couch, but the other part of you wants to go to the gym.
 So then this whole debate starts going on in your head.

-Often it feels like there are two voices, two characters, Inside your head, wrestling with each other.
+Often it feels like there are two voices, two characters, inside your head, wrestling with each other.
 Yet these parts make up you.
-This conflict makes us feel anxious, stressed and unsure what to do.
+This conflict makes us feel anxious, stressed and unsure of what to do.

 How To Resolve Conflict Inside Of You